Museum of Islamic Art, Doha

-The Museum of Islamic Art (MIA; متحف الفن الإسلامي) is a museum on one end of the 7 km Corniche in Doha, Qatar.
-As per the architect I. M. Pei's specifications, the museum is built on an island off an artificial projecting peninsula near the traditional dhow harbor.
-A purpose-built park surrounds the edifice on the eastern and southern facades while two bridges connect the southern front facade of the property with the main peninsula that holds the park.
-The western and northern facades are marked by the harbor showcasing the Qatari seafaring past.
+The Museum of Islamic Art (MIA; متحف الفن الإسلامي) is a museum at one end of the 7 km Corniche in Doha, Qatar.
+As per architect I. M. Pei's specifications, the museum is built on an island on an artificial projecting peninsula near the traditional dhow harbor.
+A purpose-built park surrounds the building on the eastern and southern facades, while two bridges connect the southern front facade of the property with the main peninsula that contains the park.
+The western and northern facades are bordered by the harbor, showcasing the Qatari seafaring past.
 In September 2017, Qatar Museums appointed Julia Gonnella as director of MIA.
-In 2024 Julia Gonnella became director of the Lusail Museum and was replaced by Shaika Nasser Al-Nassr.
-In November 2022 the MIA became the first carbon-neutral certified museum in the Middle East.
-The museum participated in the Expo 2023 Doha from October 2023 until March 2024, with workshops and events focusing on biodiversity and sustainability.
+In 2024, Julia Gonnella became director of the Lusail Museum and was replaced by Shaika Nasser Al-Nassr.
+In November 2022, the MIA became the first carbon-neutral certified museum in the Middle East.
+The museum participated in the Expo 2023 Doha from October 2023 to March 2024, with workshops and events focusing on biodiversity and sustainability.

 Facilities

 The museum hosts the restaurant IDAM led by the head chef Alain Ducasse.
 The restaurant is inspired by French Mediterranean cuisine.
 IDAM also offers master classes in cooking artisanal bread and raw foods.
 The museum has a park, workshops for schools and the general public, and a library that provides information about Islamic Arts in both English and Arabic.
 The library also has nine study rooms.

 Adjacent to the museum is the MIA Park, a waterfront open space administered by the museum.
 It features cafes, a children's play area, and 7, a vertical steel sculpture by American sculptor Richard Serra.
+In April 2025, Qatar Museums unveiled a sculpture by Nairy Baghramian in MIA Park as part of its Public Art Collection.
 A bazaar is also held at the park, having started in 2012 as a once a month event, but eventually being hosted twice a week since late 2016.
 After being paused in 2022 due to the COVID-19 pandemic, the bazaar was held again in late February 2023.